Creating the Publicity Photo for the Musical Oklahoma

 Fujifilm X-E2, FUJINON XF 55-200mm, ISO 2000, ƒ/3.9, 1/60

 I watched my daughter as she designed the costumes for the play.
-Some from scratch, buying clothes at the local thrift store and then modifying them for the period.
+Some were made from scratch, and others were bought at the local thrift store and modified for the period.
 Her shopping all happened just five weeks ago.

-By the way, the rest of the cast also was just as busy.
+By the way, the rest of the cast was just as busy.
 They made this quite an elaborate set.
-There was much more work in this project than the musical production they did last year for ten weeks.
+This project involved much more work than the musical production they did for ten weeks last year.

 Fujifilm X-E2, FUJINON XF 55-200mm, ISO 800, ƒ/4.4, 1/60

-Now at the same time, they are memorizing their lines.
-If you haven’t listed and read any Shakespeare, let me say this is like learning a foreign language.
-It takes time not just to say the words but understand what you are saying.
+Now, at the same time, they are memorizing their lines.
+This is like learning a foreign language if you haven’t read Shakespeare.
+It takes time to say the words and understand what you are saying.

-I did a quick recording of the play last night for my parents, who couldn’t come to the performance.
-Listen to some of it and see all the set and costumes for yourself.
+I recorded the play last night for my parents, who couldn’t attend the performance.
+Listen to some of it and see all the sets and costumes for yourself.

 Fujifilm X-E2, FUJINON XF 55-200mm, ISO 2500, ƒ/4.5, 1/60

 I watched the students’ passion rise so much that tears would pour down their faces.
-They were frustrated when the lines just were complicated and did not come as quickly as other material had in the past taken to memorize.
+They were frustrated when the lines were justified and did not come as quickly as the material they had previously ordered.

 I watched the cast struggle with the old English of Shakespeare.

-Then I watched as the students would calm down and then take the time to work with each other and help them understand a scene and how they worked to improve it.
+Then, I watched as the students calmed down and took the time to work with each other, helping them understand a scene and how they worked to improve it.

-Learning their roles in the play is also helping them to figure out their societal roles.
-First, they knew how blocking and purpose were necessary for their part and how they act even when they have no lines but are on stage.
+Learning their roles in the play also helps them figure out their societal roles.
+First, they knew how blocking and purpose were necessary for their part and how they acted even when they had no lines but were on stage.

 How about you?